 The real estate housing market has recovered from the Great Recession and is now booming again.
 The rise of mortgage rates is one of the key reasons behind this recovery.
 Millennials are also driving the demand for homes.
 But what is causing this strange trend?
 Here are some thoughts on these issues.
 Read on to find out more!
 Listed below are some of the most common concerns.
 This article will give you a better understanding of the current housing market.
+The real estate blog writer is knowledgeable, experienced, and passionate about helping readers navigate the ever-changing market and make informed decisions.

 Real estate housing market is rebounding from boom